A Cartesian grid-based boundary integral method for moving interface problems: Introduction

 \section{Introduction}

-Moving interface problems are encountered in various fields of natural sciences and industrial applications, ranging from mathematics \cite{Cao2007,Chen1992,Bellettini1996} and fluid mechanics \cite{HYMAN1984396,Glimm1980a,Glimm1980b} to material sciences \cite{Mullins1956,Sethian1992,Meiron1986,Mullins1963} and imaging sciences \cite{Li2015,Benes2004}.
-In these problems, interfaces are present, dividing the surrounding region into different sub-regions where the underlying physics is governed by PDEs.
+Moving interface problems arise in many areas of the natural sciences and engineering, ranging from mathematics \cite{Cao2007,Chen1992,Bellettini1996} and fluid mechanics \cite{HYMAN1984396,Glimm1980a,Glimm1980b} to materials science \cite{Mullins1956,Sethian1992,Meiron1986,Mullins1963} and imaging science \cite{Li2015,Benes2004}.
+In these problems, interfaces divide the surrounding region into subregions in which the underlying physics is governed by PDEs.

-When the motion of the interface is not known in advance and needs to be determined as part of solving the entire problem, it is referred to as a free boundary problem.
-Free boundary problems are inherently nonlinear and pose computational challenges due to the coupling between the dynamics of the interface and the underlying PDEs.
+When the interface motion is not known a priori and must be determined as part of the solution, the problem is called a free boundary problem.
+Free boundary problems are inherently nonlinear because the interface dynamics are coupled to the underlying PDEs.

-In this paper, we focus on two representative free boundary problems: the Hele-Shaw flow \cite{DEGREGORIA1988,Hou1994,Li2007} and the Stefan problem \cite{Meiron1986,Juric1996,STRAIN1989342}.
-The Hele-Shaw problem describes the flow of a viscous fluid in a thin gap between two parallel plates and is an elliptic type problem.
-The Stefan problem, on the other hand, models the solidification or melting of a material with a moving interface and is a parabolic type problem.
-These problems have been extensively studied in terms of their numerical methods and analysis, due to their significance in applications and the computational difficulties they pose.
+In this paper, we consider two representative free boundary problems: the Hele-Shaw flow \cite{DEGREGORIA1988,Hou1994,Li2007} and the Stefan problem \cite{Meiron1986,Juric1996,STRAIN1989342}.
+The Hele-Shaw problem describes the flow of a viscous fluid in a thin gap between two parallel plates and is elliptic in character.
+The Stefan problem models solidification or melting with a moving interface and is parabolic in character.
+Both have been studied extensively because of their practical importance and computational difficulty.